 There is some information bouncing around that modifying the black spots to fawn on a Great Dane (Fawnequin) for example may impact internal health, though we’d like to find more information on this.

-If that is the truly the case, there are many off-standard colors that would be extremely unethical to pursue for this reason alone.
+If that is truly the case, there are many off-standard colors that would be extremely unethical to pursue off-standard colors for this reason alone.
 More research is needed.

-Ethical breeders can and do occasionally get a surprise off-standard puppy.
+Ethical breeders who work within the outlined standard color families can and do occasionally get a surprise off-standard color puppy.

 Some are mis-marked, heavily marked, or the result of recessive genes.